slowernews/wisdom-tldr/chapters/chapter_1_self.md

 <!--
 - Men stop valuing themselves and their own opinions and beliefs and start valuing only the approval and validation of women.
-- your need for aceptance can make you invisible in this world.
 -->

 > *'Value yourself.
 The only people who appreciate a doormat are people with dirty shoes.' -- Leo Buscaglia*

+You don’t have to prove anything to anybody, including yourself.
+Your need for aceptance can make you invisible in this world.

 Don’t wait for someone to tell you that you are special.
 Rejection is a tool that reveals incompatibility not your inadequateness.
 If the universe didn’t need you, you wouldn’t be here.
 Self-worth is how you feel about the negative aspects of yourself.
 The people who truly have self-worth are humble.
 They don’t think they’re something special.
-They know what they are and what they aren’t, and they’re okay with it.

-You don’t have to prove anything to anybody, including yourself.

 > *'If you can avoid seeking approval of others, your power is limitless.' -- Kevin Kelly*